-It would seem to make sense, that in order for someone to enroll in what you propose (be it buying, or buying in to a non-business related vision you have), you need to find out how to get that person to see what you see.
+It would seem to make sense, that in order for someone to enroll in your offer, you need to find out how to get that person to see what you see.

 You know that if they go along with your proposal, they’ll benefit.
 You can see it, clear as day.